-The IR gas cell used in this experiment, shown in Figure 4.2, was made of quartz and covered with 32×3 mm NaCl windows at each end of the cell.
-Each window was sealed with two O-rings and a stainless flange fastened by a set of screws.
+The IR gas cell used in this experiment, shown in figure 4.2, was made of quartz and covered with 32×3 mm NaCl windows at each end of the cell.
+Each window was fixed with two o-rings and a stainless flange fastened by a set of screws.

 The cell is roughly divided into two zones; heating and cooling respect to their temperature.
 The function of the heating zone at the middle of the IR cell is the increase the temperature for the sample disk.
 The quartz sample holds for the sample disk to keep it perpendicular to the IR beam, is arranged inside the IR cell in the heating zone.
 A thermocouple is used to measure the sample disk temperature.
 The temperature is controlled by a variable voltage transformer and a temperature controller.
-At both end of the IR cell were cooled water.
-They were applied to reduce the excessive heating, which may damage O-ring seals and the windows.
+At both ends of the IR cell were cooled with water.
+Water was supplied to reduce the excessive heating, which may damage the o-ring seals and the windows.

-- 1. Sample Holder

-- 2. Sample Disk
+1. Sample Holder 2.
+Sample Disk

-- 3. Thermocouple Position
+3. Thermocouple Position 4.
+Heating rod

-- 4. heating rod

-- 5. Water Cooling line

-- 6. KBr Window
+5. Water Cooling line 6.
+KBr Window

-- 7. Flange

-- 8. O-ring
+7. Flange 8.
+O-ring